 Value vs rivalsNext up: Equipment

-At over £12,000 the VFR1200F is hardly cheap and has been universally criticised.
 At this price it needs something which sets it quite apart from the rest of the competition, which the Honda lacks.
 More capable tourers can be had for a similar price.

 For 2012 the big VFR got Honda's Traction Control System, which is reassuring in tricky conditions with the grunty motor.
 Comes with ABS which gives a bit more confidence on the brakes and is a welcome safety net.
 For some strange reason Honda decided to switch the indicator toggle and horn round.